Overview

 For high-speed trains (AVE, OUIGO, Iryo), arrive at least 45 minutes before departure to clear security.
 For local regional trains (Rodalies), 15 minutes is sufficient.

-Source: Renfe Boarding & AccessSecurity Controls
+Source: Renfe Boarding & AccessArrival Time

 Security & Screening